 Students choosing to share information about the impacts of this past spring can do so through a variety of methods: (1) the Common Application and the Coalition application will both include questions specific to the possible impact of COVID-19 on applicants, (2) high school counselors will be asked to share the impact of COVID-19 on school communities, (3) documents like essays and letters of recommendation help us to better understand students in the context of their environments.

 How can prospective students learn more about Northwestern without visiting campus in person?

 Although the Office of Undergraduate Admissions has temporarily suspended on-campus programming, we welcome you to sign up for an upcoming online information session, watch a recorded “Live from Northwestern” information session, experience our online virtual tour, or keep up with us on social media.
 You may also wish to view our Director's message to prospective students.

-What are Northwestern’s plans for holding regional events or visiting high schools in the fall?
+What are Northwestern’s plans for holding regional events or visiting high schools?

-While getting to meet students in their own communities is among the highlights of our fall, we are actively assessing the health and safety risks of traveling in person during the Fall 2020 season.
-Please feel free to check our website for updates regarding fall travel.
+While getting to meet students in their own communities is among the highlights of our jobs, we are actively assessing the health and safety risks of traveling in person.
+Please feel free to check our website for updates regarding travel.

 Where can I find the most current information about Northwestern’s response to COVID-19 and the potential campus impacts?

 The University’s response team is posting all Covid-19-related announcements on a dedicated website, and we recommend checking this for updates.
 New information and FAQs will be posted as the circumstances surrounding the pandemic and Northwestern’s response plan continue to evolve.